Realme 8 review: Unbeatable for currently 170 euros

 Realme installed a quad camera on the back, consisting of a 64 megapixel main camera with a bright aperture of f / 1.79, an 8 megapixel ultra wide-angle camera and two additional sensors with 2 megapixels each, which are responsible for macro shots and depth effects.
 The front camera has a resolution of 16 megapixels.

-The ultra-wide-angle camera performs visibly worse.
-Even if significantly more can be captured and I find it extremely commendable for less than 200 euros that there is one on board at all, the recordings are unfortunately not really convincing.
+The ultra-wide-angle camera performs noticeably worse.
+Even though it can capture significantly more and I find it extremely commendable that one is on board for under 200 euros, the images are unfortunately not really convincing.
 Even in very good lighting conditions, some details are lost and there is a lot of noise at the edges.
-But honestly, what do you expect in this price range.
-Even the Realme 8 Pro or the much more expensive one I live V21 5G do not take significantly better pictures with the ultra-wide-angle camera.
+But honestly, what can you expect in this price range?
+Even the Realme 8 Pro or the much more expensive I live V21 5G do not take significantly better pictures with the ultra-wide-angle camera.

 As with all smartphones in this price range, the macro camera is completely unusable.
 Even in good lighting conditions, recordings are far too blurry and quickly start to rustle.
 I recommend using the main camera for macro photos.
 With the front camera, you can take quite decent selfies.